Julian Brazier: Parliamentary career

 Brazier became the Parliamentary Private Secretary (PPS) to Gillian Shephard, the Minister of State at the Treasury.
 He remained Shephard's PPS following the 1992 general election in her new capacity as the Secretary of State for Employment, but he resigned in 1993 as a protest against defence cuts.
 He was awarded the 'Backbencher of the Year' at the annual Spectator magazine awards in 1996.
 Following the 1997 general election, he became a member of the Defence Select committee.

 Beginning in 1998, Brazier led a campaign opposing the closure of Kent and Canterbury Hospital and in support of its Cancer Centre.
 This included multiple adjournment debates in the Commons, questions to the minister, and taking part in public demonstrations.
 The initial plans for shutdown were overturned in 2005, but he continued to campaign in 2017.

-Following the 2001 general election that Brazier was given a job by Iain Duncan Smith, then Leader of the Opposition, initially as an Opposition Whip in 2001, he became a spokesman on Work and Pensions in 2002.
+Following the 2001 general election that Brazier was given a job by Iain Duncan Smith, then Leader of the Opposition, initially as an Opposition Whip in 2001, then as a spokesman on Work and Pensions in 2002.

 He was briefly Home Affairs spokesman in 2003, before being moved later in the year by Michael Howard, who had succeeded Duncan Smith, to be a spokesman on International Affairs.
 Brazier remained on the frontbench after the 2005 general election as a spokesman on Transport (Shipping & Aviation).

 Brazier was a member of the Cornerstone Group of Conservative MPs.
 This group is considered to be on the right of the Conservative Party, and away from the more centrist direction of the leadership.
 As a practising Roman Catholic, he is a social conservative.
 Brazier supported a bill put forth by Laurence Robertson in June 2005 that would have put heavy restraints on abortion.

 In 2008, he proposed a law that would allow parliament to ban seriously violent films and games, even if the BBFC had approved them.

 During the run up to the 2016 EU membership referendum, Julian Brazier was in favour of leaving the EU.